ht2905/historical-microbes/README.md

 ## ⚠️ Disclaimer

-I have tried my best to make this **README.md reproducible for non-techies**, including step-by-step instructions for system dependencies, R packages, and Quarto templates.
+I have tried my best to make this **Quarto project reproducible for non-techies**, including step-by-step instructions for system dependencies, R packages, and Quarto templates.
 However, due to the complexity of the manuscript, figures, and software dependencies, **unexpected errors may still occur**.
 Users should be prepared to troubleshoot minor issues or adapt instructions to their system environment.

 > **Tip:** Tech-savvy users with a working Quarto and R environment can skip straight to **Step 4 – Render the Manuscript**.